Your Guide to Buying a Home in the Sunshine State of Florida

 Some great places to consider when buying a house in Florida include:

 St. Johns County: Ranked #1 for best counties to live in Florida, the coastal county of St. Johns includes the communities of St. Augustine, Ponte Vedra Beach, and Nocatee.
-Known for having some of the best schools in the state, St. John’s is a popular region for families — and if you love being near the ocean, there are more than 40 miles of beaches to explore.
-St. John’s popularity does mean home prices might be a bit higher, with a median home price of $420,000 as of July, 2022.
+Known for having some of the best schools in the state, St. John’s is a popular region for families.
+And if you love being near the ocean, there are more than 40 miles of beaches to explore.
+St. John’s popularity does mean home prices might be a bit higher, with a median home price of $540,000.

 Hillsborough County: Hillsborough is Florida’s fourth most populous county, and includes the city of Tampa, as well as smaller communities like Riverview and Sun City Center, a very popular 55+ only suburb.
-The current median price for sold homes here is $300,000, an increase from 2021, but still lower than other areas.
+The current median price for listed homes here is $429,999.
 Hillsborough has a rich history, with numerous historic homes and sites, all of which the county works to maintain and preserve.
-Living here also means access to more than 170 parks, excellent schools, and of course, beaches!
+Living here also means access to more than 170 parks, excellent schools, and of course, beaches.

 5. Find a local Florida agent

 Real estate agents almost always appreciate it when their clients come to them to start home shopping after getting preapproved for a mortgage.
 This typically means that a buyer is ready to go and can start making offers.
-Choose a knowledgeable agent that specializes in representing buyers in the area you want to purchase in.
+Pick a knowledgeable agent who specializes in representing buyers in the area you want to purchase in.

-Your buyer’s agent will be able to help you create a wishlist, set up viewing appointments for you, tell you more about what’s going on in the neighborhood, negotiate on your behalf, and connect you with other vendors such as a title company, insurance agent, and home inspector.
-Real estate agents are also incredibly knowledgeable on the homebuying process as a whole and can hold your hand throughout the process to keep closing on track.
+The buyer’s agent can help you create a wishlist, set up viewing appointments for you, tell you more about what’s going on in the neighborhood, negotiate on your behalf, and connect you with other vendors such as a title company, insurance agent, and home inspector.
+Real estate agents are also incredibly knowledgeable about the homebuying process as a whole and can hold your hand throughout the process to keep closing on track.

 6. Start shopping for homes in Florida